-How the MCU Was Made: ‘Captain America: The Winter Soldier’
+How the MCU Was Made: Changing the Game with ‘Captain America: The Winter Soldier’

 Markus and McFeely had mostly free reign to tell the story they wanted, but Marvel Studios president Kevin Feige had two major beats he wanted included: the helicarriers at the end of the movie, and the fall of S.H.I.E.L.D.
 To that end, Markus and McFeely pulled from films like Three Days of the Condor, The Parallax View, and Marathon Man, forcing Steve Rogers to face an America he doesn’t recognize while in the belly of a shadowy governmental organization.
 The end result?
 Dismantling S.H.I.E.L.D. altogether and removing the Avengers' safety net when Age of Ultron rolled around.

-When it came time to hiring a director, Marvel Studios moved away from the big names of Phase One like Jon Favreau and Kenneth Branagh and narrowed the Winter Soldier pool to George Nolfi (The Adjustment Bureau), F. Gary Gray (The Italian Job), and Anthony and Joe Russo, with the latter directing team having helmed a couple of films (You, Me, and Dupree being their most notable) but having recently spent a lot of time directing television.
+When it came time to hiring a director, Marvel Studios moved away from the big names of Phase One like Jon Favreau and Kenneth Branagh and narrowed the Winter Soldier pool to George Nolfi (The Adjustment Bureau), F. Gary Gray (The Italian Job), and Anthony and Joe Russo, with the latter directing team having helmed a couple of films (You, Me, and Dupree being their most notable) but having most notably spent a lot of time directing and producing television.

 In April 2012, Gray took his name out of the running to instead direct Straight Outta Compton, and by June the Russo Brothers had the job.
 The Russos directed the pilot for Arrested Development and a number of episodes of that groundbreaking series, but it was actually their work on Community that put them on Marvel’s radar—specifically directing the action and Western spoof episodes “A Fistful of Paintballs” and “For a Few Paintballs More.”
 When they got a meeting with Marvel, they expressed their intense love of the comics and the Captain America character, and their mentor Steven Soderbergh even called up Marvel and put in a good word.

-Note: Editor's note: This feature was originally published on June 19, 2019.